JavaScriptKC/workshop/_posts/2014-2-19-deploying.md

 ## Multiple processes

 Let's see how we can get another process up and running.
 This time we're going to change the port specification line to look at the environment.
 It's recommended to store the port configuration for a node process in the environment for the process.
-If you haven't read about 12 factor applications now's a good time.
+If you have not read about 12 factor applications now's a good time.
 [12 factor applications](http://12factor.net/) is a highly recommended starting point for creating scalable applications.

 Change the port configuration line to this.